xullnn/ls_pull_over_push/170/readme.md

   <p>There are two Hashes passed as arguments to get; the first is the Hash of parameters (which in this case is empty), and the second is values to be added to the request's Rack.env hash.</p>

-  <p>Once values have been provided like this once, they will be remembered for all future calls to get or post within the same test, unless, of course, those values are modified by code within your application.
+  <p>Once values have been provided like this once, they will be remembered for all future calls to get or post within the **same test**, unless, of course, those values are modified by code within your application.
 This means that you can set values for the session in the first request made in a test and they will be retained until you remove them.</p>
 </details>

 70. In this test: